 With that said, the IRS realizes that the more money people make, the less they need the help of many of the tax credits and deductions.
 Therefore, many of them are phased out as your income increases.
 This means at an eventual income amount, you will not be able to take the write off.

 Why Deductions Are Misleading

 Even though you are getting a tax deduction, are you really saving any money?
-So many argue that you should take your time paying off your student loans because the interest you pay is tax deductible.
+So many people argue that you should take your time paying off your student loans because the interest you pay is tax deductible.
 That is true, but not every dollar.
-At most it’s $0.35 of every dollar because the highest tax bracket right now is 35%.
-Added to that, the majority of tax deductions have limits to not only the amount you can deduct, but also depend on what you earn.
-If you earn too much money, you cannot deduct any student loan interest.
-If you don’t earn too much and can claim the deduction, you can only deduct up to $2,500 in a year.
+At most it’s $0.33 of every dollar because any higher of an income will phase out most credits and deductions.